tomreinert/contrast-calculator-2/README.md

 **To do**

-- [ ] use new colorparsley for hex-hsl conversino
+- [ ] use new colorparsley for hex-hsl conversion
+- [ ] try colord lib
 - [ ] Show WCAG Score
 - [ ] Allow different color inputs
 - [ ] Reference lookup table for APCA score